tutebatti/publadjust/README.md

 Usage: `publadjust -e file.pdf`

 The resulting pdf files are saved to the folder named `#_publadjust`, where `#` is the original file name of the pdf.

+### Split and Merge for independent processing of odd and even pages

+The script is able to split pdf files into four files:
+1. all pages up to page x,
+2. odd pages between pages x and y,
+3. even pages between pages x and y,
+4. all pages from page y to end.

+These files are moved to the folder named `#_publadjust`, where `#` is the original file name of the pdf.

+Later, the files can be merged.

+This is useful when processing a scanned book, where original and translation are on opposite pages: the pages extracted can be processed independently and can then be merged again.

+Metadata, including bookmarks and annotations, is exported from old file and imported in new file.
+If errors occur, check the file `.#_data` in the temporary folder.

+The folder or the files created by the script should not be moved or renamed.

 ### To do